nymbyl/kernramble_web/content/catalog/the-lurkers-plot.md

 ---

-Originally just called 'The Lurker'
+Originally called 'The Lurker', then 'The Lurkers Plot", now 'The Lurker Plots'